EpictetusHonor/hangman_In_Pascal/README.md

 Temporary alias: *EpictetusHonor*
 Project developed as part of university learning, aiming to integrate programming knowledge in a fun and educational way.

+For every part where AI was used, I added a comment making it clear, so it shows the rest is my own work.
+Of course, it’s normal to use AI for minor details, but I’d rather be upfront and transparent.

+In this
 ---

 ## 📜 License

 This project is released under the MIT License for academic, personal, or educational use.

+(This README.txt was polished by an AI next the '<image src=..>' part.
+Thanks for read.).